bluzky/filtery/README.md

 # Filtery

-**`Filtery` help you to build the query using a syntax which is similar to Mongo**
+**`Filtery` help you to build the query using a syntax which is similar to Mongo** This is super useful when you want to build filter from request params.

 ```elixir
 filter = %{